marcosgz/esse-active_record/README.md

 ## Usage

-Add the `:active_record` plugin and configure the `repository` or the `collection` with the ActiveRecord model you want to use.
+Add the `:active_record` plugin and configure the `collection` with the ActiveRecord model you want to use.

 ```ruby
 class UsersIndex < Esse::Index